VMLYR/Drupal-KIT/readme.md

 ## About KIT

-Via a suite of Docksal commands, an installation profile, and a forthcoming base theme, the distribution provides support for the following:
+Via a suite of Docksal commands, an installation profile, and a base theme, the distribution provides support for the following:
  * [Common modules](#common-modules-+-_composer.json_)
  * [Composer project scaffolding](#composer-project-scaffolding)